davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-Therefore, {pivotal-gemfire-name} supports SSL between clients and servers, between JMX clients (such as Gfsh) and the Manager, between HTTP clients when you use the Developer REST API or Pulse, between peers in the cluster, and when you use the WAN Gateway to connect multiple
+Therefore, VMware GemFire supports SSL between clients and servers, between JMX clients (such as Gfsh) and the Manager, between HTTP clients when you use the Developer REST API or Pulse, between peers in the cluster, and when you use the WAN Gateway to connect multiple